jupyter-book/thebe/README.md

   //      // only apply the prompt stripping to cells matching this selector (optional)
   //      selector: '.sage-input',
   //    },

+  // Additional options to pass to CodeMirror instances
+  codeMirrorConfig: {},
 }
 ```